polo2ro/imapbox/README.md

 * I use the script to merge all my mail accounts in one searchable directory on my NAS server.
 * Report on a website the content of an email address, like a mailing list.
 * Sharing address of several employees to perform cross-searches on a common database.
-* Archiving an imap account because of mailbox size restrictions, or to restrain the used disk space on the imap server
+* Archiving an IMAP account because of mailbox size restrictions, or to restrain the used disk space on the IMAP server.
+* Archiving emails to PDF format.

 ## Config file

-in ~/.config/imapbox/config.cfg or /etc/imapbox/config.cfg

-example :
+Use `~/.config/imapbox/config.cfg` or `/etc/imapbox/config.cfg`

+Example:
 ```ini
 [imapbox]
 local_folder=/var/imapbox